 The program offers physical development with various skill practices, rhythm activities, games, movement education and selected sports.

-The World Language curriculum at BLCS introduces the children to languages across the world.
-They begin to develop the four skills of listening, speaking, reading, and writing in an informal and relaxed environment.
+The Spanish curriculum at BLCS develops the four skills of listening, speaking, reading, and writing in an informal and relaxed environment.
 This program not only teaches language skills and culture, but also equips students with learning habits and skills that will help them as they continue their studies in language in later years.
-Kindergarten through 3rd Grade will learn Spanish.
-Beginning in 4th Grade students will have the option to remain in Spanish or choose a different language like French or Mandarin.

 Beginning with the 2020-2021 school year, we are proud to partner with The Boston Museum of Science to implement a comprehensive Engineering Program.
 The curriculum includes project-based, hands-on lessons that introduced by a set of stories/circumstances that present kids from a variety of cultures and backgrounds who face real-world engineering challenges.
 Students then roll up their sleeves to test their own problem-solving skills, designing items like bridges, water filters, electrical circuits, biomedical devices, and solar ovens while working in teams, as real engineers do.

 EC3 &Pre-K will implement the Wee Engineers program.
 We know that young learners are natural engineers, ready to innovate and eager to explore the world around them and we are pleased to offer this opportunity to them.

 Kindergarten will implement EiE for Kindergarten, which builds a strong base of problem solving and critical thinking that prepares children for success in school and in life.

 Grades 1-5 will implement Engineering is Elementary- a hands on curriculum that offers problem solving through hands on engineering design challenges.